babatunde-cp/Data-Cleaning-SQL-Project/README.md

 Amazon Orders Dataset (2011–2014)

-This project focuses on cleaning an Amazon orders dataset downloaded from Kaggle and processed using MySQL.
+This project focuses  on cleaning and standardizing an Amazon orders dataset downloaded from Kaggle and processed using MySQL Workbench.

  **Dataset Overview**

-  •   Dataset: Amazon Orders (**Excel → CSV**)

-  •  Imported Raw csv file for querying

-  •  Imported into MySQL Workbench
+  •   Raw dataset was provided in Excel, converted into CSV, imported into MySQL WorkBench.

-  •	  Cleaned and structured for analysis
+  •  A table was created to store the cleaned dataset while preserving the original data.

+  •	  Multiple cleaning operation were carried out to ensure data consistency, accuracy, and readability.

 **Data Cleaning Task Performed**

-1. Table Setup
+**1. Table Setup**
   •	Confirmed importation of complete rows and column data types

 	•	Created a new table product_record